AckeeCZ/nodejs-cookbook/Code Quality.md

 ### Node Template

-The structure of our projects is based on our __node template__ project.
-It is well-tested project that can be run and deployed itself.
+The structure of our projects is based on our __node template__ project, which.
+It is well-tested project that can be run and deployed as it is.
 In last few years we have succesfully created a lot of projects, therefore we have identified use-cases which are common in most of them and we have put them into this Template.

 #### Basic structure of project

-We haven't invented wheel, we used the known best practicec.
+We haven't invented wheel, we used the known best practices.

 ```
  |->app